 - • Composting?
 I’ll be there with shells on

 - • Keep your garden rosy

-- • Shells like green spirit and are a great way to achieving composting nirvana.
+- • Using eggs in your garden?
+Shells like green spirit, and a great way to achieving composting nirvana!

 - • Plants need shell or high water